 If you look at the Acadia Map via the Map link at the top of this page, you will note that Bubble Pond seems to run north to south.
 As a matter of fact, you will see that all of the bodies of water on Mount Desert Island do the same.
-During the ice ages, massive sheets of ice as much as 2 miles high, moved ever so slowly across this land in a southerly direction, scooping out the low areas and shearing off the mountain tops leaving them rounded rather than pointed.
+During the past ice ages, massive sheets of ice as much as 2 miles high, moved ever so slowly across this land in a southerly direction, scooping out the low areas that became ponds and lakes, and shearing off the mountain tops leaving them rounded rather than pointed.
 If you have been to the Smokie Mountains in the south or the Rockies in the west, you know the difference in appearance.

-Maine Department of Inland Fisheries: (207) 434-5925
+- Maine Department of Inland Fisheries: (207) 434-5925

 - Maximum Water Depth: 39 Feet